Roles and Responsibilities

 Public Involvement and Outreach

-The Commission conducts public outreach both through meetings held in Olympia and in community meetings throughout the state which focus on local and regional transportation issues and challenges.
-The Commission also gathers statewide public input via its FROG survey panel, via special projects and studies, and its public email and web site services.
+The Commission conducts public outreach through meetings held in Olympia and in communities throughout the state, which focus on local and regional transportation issues and challenges.
+The Commission also gathers statewide public input through its FROG survey panel, special projects and studies, and its public email and web site.

 Transportation Innovative Partnerships Program